paulchambaz/mpcube/README.md

 ![](./demo.gif)

-mpcube is a music player client optimized for those who prefer enjoying albums from back to back.
-Designed to work with [MPD](https://github.com/MusicPlayerDaemon/MPD), it offers a straightforward, text-based interface, emphasizing album playback over shuffled songs or playlists.
-The tool is ideal for users who have an organized collection of albums and seek a focused, album-centric listening experience.
-Simple yet functional, it provides an uncluttered environment to dive into your music, one album at a time.
-The interface is mostly derived from the great music player [musikcube](https://github.com/clangen/musikcube).
+mpcube is a lightweight, terminal-based client for the [Music Player Daemon (MPD)](https://github.com/MusicPlayerDaemon/MPD), designed to provide an efficient and focused music listening experience.
+Emphasizing album-centric playback, mpcube allows users to navigate and  play their music collection with a simple and intuitive interface.
+Inspired by *musikube*, it aims to cater to users who prefer structured album listening sessions over shuffled tracks or playlists.

 ## Installation